open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-manual-instrument.md

 Users will need to follow the generic instrumentation guidance for their chosen language and add the Collector Lambda layer to submit their data.

+### Add the ARN of the OTel Collector Lambda layer

+See the [Collector Lambda layer guidance](lambda-manual-instrument) to add the layer to your application and configure the Collector.
+We recommend you add this first.

 ### Instrument the Lambda with OTel

 Review the [language instrumentation guidance](https://opentelemetry.io/docs/instrumentation/) on how to manually instrument your application.

+### Publish your Lambda

+Publish a new version of your Lambda to deploy the new changes and instrumentation.